OutSystems/docs-bestpractices/src/data/archive.md

 ### Lack of indexes on the archive catalog

 The archive catalog contains a higher volume of information and is consulted less often than the main catalog.
-It’s commonly accepted by end-users that queries over the archive will take longer to retrieve information, so the development team tends to not optimize the archive Entities.
+It’s commonly accepted by end users that queries over the archive will take longer to retrieve information, so the development team tends to not optimize the archive Entities.

-However, lack of optimization, such as proper indexes, may cause the end-user experience to deteriorate over time and eventually renders the end-user unable to retrieve any information due to timeouts.
+However, lack of optimization, such as proper indexes, may cause the end user experience to deteriorate over time and eventually renders the end user unable to retrieve any information due to timeouts.

 Always keep the archive catalog optimized and returning information as fast as possible.